🔴 CRITICAL — Federal Enforcement ActionApril 16, 2026

 FERC Orders $1.1 Billion Penalty for Decade-Long "Money-for-Nothing" Capacity Fraud in PJM and MISO

-The Federal Energy Regulatory Commission has finalized the largest enforcement action in its history, ordering American Efficient LLC and its affiliates to pay approximately $1.132 billion — consisting of $722 million in civil penalties and $410 million in disgorgement of unjust profits (plus interest).
-For over a decade, the company operated what FERC described as a "sweeping money-for-nothing scheme," falsely claiming to control over 20 GW of Energy Efficiency Resources in the PJM and MISO capacity markets.
-American Efficient purchased retail sales data for energy-efficient products and submitted it as evidence of demand reduction it allegedly created — when in reality, it did nothing to reduce electricity consumption.
-The fraudulent capacity cleared in capacity auctions over 11 years, distorting market prices and inflating costs for all ratepayers.
-Of the disgorgement total, $407.7 million returns to PJM and $2.1 million to MISO.
+The Federal Energy Regulatory Commission finalized the largest enforcement action in its history, ordering American Efficient LLC and its affiliates to pay approximately $1.132 billion — consisting of $722 million in civil penalties and about $410 million in disgorgement of unjust profits, plus interest.
+FERC found that American Efficient falsely claimed control of over 20 GW of Energy Efficiency Resources in the PJM and MISO capacity markets by using retail sales data for products it did not fund, install or cause.
+The order supports a clear buyer takeaway: ratepayer-funded capacity payments went to resources FERC found were not real demand reductions.
+It does not, by itself, quantify the exact clearing-price effect for each customer class.

 Executive Impact — C&I Buyers